-Location is almost certainly your main priority and, whilst the initial temptation maybe to have a clean break, friends and family will be important to you, so make sure you don’t feel isolated.
-You need people who make you feel better close by.
+Location is almost certainly your main priority and, whilst the initial temptation may be to have a clean break and move further afield, friends and family will be important to you, to make sure you don’t feel isolated.
+You need people and places that make you feel better close by.
 If you have children, they too will appreciate the comfort of familiar faces on the doorstep and some continuity in terms of schools, and friends will give them emotional stability at a challenging time.
-Consider at least a six month rental close to your old family home while you lick your wounds and take stock.
+Because of this, we would recommend considering at least a six-month rental close to your old family home while you take stock and find a new routine.
+At Stacks, we can help you find your rental, so contact our team to discuss your situation.

-If renting really isn’t an option, concentrate on resale issues when buying – try to buy something that will sell easily and won’t lose money in the short term.
-For instance, don’t buy new as you will be paying a dividend difficult to recoup in the short-term, and don’t buy anything blighted in any way that may prove difficult to sell.
+If renting really isn’t an option, concentrate on resale issues when buying.
+There is a chance you may want to move again if things don’t work out, so try to buy a property that will sell easily and won’t lose money in the short term.
+For instance, don’t buy a new build as you will be paying a dividend difficult to recoup in the short term, and don’t buy a DIY project property that may prove difficult to sell.
+Our buying agents can help to find the perfect property that will suit you for the long or short term, but be easy to sell if required.
+Contact us today for more information.

-Try and make the logistics of your life easier rather than more difficult – so look carefully at commuting runs/school runs.
+Try to make the logistics of your life easier rather than more difficult – so look carefully at commuting runs/school runs.
 You will have less support, so your life needs to run as smoothly as possible.
-If you’ve been living in a remote area, consider the benefits of living in a community.
+If you’ve been living in a remote area, consider the benefits of a property within a community.
 You will find you need more help, and neighbours are generally happy to help with the logistics of running a house single-handedly, accepting deliveries and letting the dog out, for instance.
-You will also find it easier to find help with the children e.g. babysitting and school runs.
+You will also find it easier to find help with the children, e.g. babysitting and school runs.
 Consider safety and security of the property as well at this point – will it be empty more frequently?

 When you come to buy, concentrate on getting plenty of space for your money – this may be at the expense of aesthetics, but space will be the thing you miss most when downsizing.
 It’s worth considering the possibility of buying a larger house than you need, or looking at the finances of hanging onto the family home, and gaining from it financially, for example, renting out a room or offering bed and breakfast.

 Finally, consider one of the small benefits – this is a great opportunity to get rid of unwanted possessions.
-Rent a skip and take some small solace from hurling junk into it, and make sure your ex-spouse/partner takes all the hand-me-downs from his/her family that you’ve always hated, but had to endure.
+Rent a skip and take some small solace from hurling junk into it.
 Start your new life surrounded by things you love.
 (P.S.
 It reduces removal costs too!)

-If all this is helping you begin to formulate your property plan, there is more guidance here, including thinking about Selling your Property after a Split.
+If all this is helping you begin to formulate your property plan following your separation, there is more guidance here, including thinking about selling your Property after a Split.

 When you are ready to commit to buying somewhere new, consider the advantages of using Property Finder to represent your interests at this trying time.